 Citrus fruits are rich in vitamin C which is an antioxidant believed to help in the fight against age-related eye damage.
 Grapefruits are another good source.

-Nuts are an excellent source of omega-3 fatty acids as well as containing high levels of vitamin E, which are believed to help protect the eye from age-related damage.
+Walnuts are an excellent source of omega-3 fatty acids as well as containing high levels of vitamin E, which are believed to help protect the eye from age-related damage.
 The omega-3 fatty acid known as DHA may help preserve vision, relieve dry eye and chronic inflammation of the eyelids.